Iso Grifo: Grifo GL – Bizzarrini A3/C split

-Iso concentrated on getting the A3/L ready for production, concentrating on some of the design changes that had to be made to the prototype.
+Iso concentrated on getting the A3/L ready for production, focusing on some of the design changes that had to be made to the prototype.
 The car got a light face-lift that made it less aggressive in appearance.
 It was given a modified but reliable 5.4 litre Chevrolet small-block 327 V8 engine—having variable power outputs of 300-350 hp—coupled to a Borg-Warner 4-speed manual transmission.
 The engines were completely ordered and manufactured in the United States; they were shipped to Italy, where they were taken apart before they were eventually installed in the cars.
 This was similar to the manufacturing process of the IR 300.
 With a weight of less than 2200 lb, the car was able to attain a top speed of over 275 km/h.

 In 1964, the prototype A3/C raced at Le Mans (driven by Edgar Berney and Pierre Noblet), running well until brake problems required a two-hour pit stop.
 The car resumed the race, finally finishing 14th.
 In 1965, the car performed better, finishing 9th at Le Mans.